30 Emerging 2020 Travel Destinations

 How did we pick the winners?

-Each year we ask governments and tourism boards to create nominations for the best trending travel destinations in their region, then we submit the nominees for a vote by our panels of judges, some of the best-traveled bloggers on the planet, and ask them which destinations appeal to them (read about our process here).
+Each year we ask governments and tourism boards to create nominations for the best trending travel destinations in their region, then we submit the nominees for a vote by our panels of judges, some of the best-traveled bloggers on the planet (read about our process here).

-Our judges are travel professionals who are immersed in the industry, but with so many nominations, it's just not possible to form panels of judges who have all been to every destination (these are lesser-visited places, after all, so even I've not seen them all yet).
-And since we really don't want our list to just become a popularity contest, we asked our judges to vote not only for their favorite past destinations, but to also consider places they want to go in the future based on the tourism boards' nominations.
+Since it's just not possible to form panels of judges who have all been to every destination (these are lesser-visited places, after all, so even I've not seen them all yet), and since we really don't want our list to just become a popularity contest, we asked our judges to vote not only for their favorite past destinations, but to also consider places they want to go in the future based on the tourism boards' nominations.

 Think of this list as an effort to take the collective pulse of travel insiders about which hidden gems they love and which are emerging on their own bucket-lists.